 - And let’s say you created Macrosoft, and turned it into a brand that became widely known for its poor quality.
 The company you copied could have a claim in court for you damaging its brand because of the similarities.
-Trust me: create a unique name, and avoid clones and names that are similar to competitors’ names.
+Trust me: create a unique name, and avoid clones and names similar to competitors’ names.

 - Once you have a good name, don’t register it right away.
 Think about it for a few days.
 A spur-of-the-moment idea often gets a different feeling after a few days.